matsurihi-me/bootstrap-icons-sass/README.md

 ## LICENSE

-This is released under the MIT License.
+This package is released under the MIT License.

 ## Bug Report / Contribution